I know my clients were high on marijuana when I took them in for a drug screening. Why are the results Negative?

-It is unlikely, but possible, although one would have to consume an unusually high amount of poppy seeds to show a positive result.
-We recommend advising your clients or employees to avoid anything with poppy seeds prior to testing.
+It is unlikely but possible, although one would have to consume an unusually high amount of poppy seeds to show a positive result.
+We recommend advising your clients or employees to avoid anything with poppy seeds during their testing period.

-Is there any way to tell by looking at the results and the levels if my client is taking a therapeutic dosage of his prescribed medication?
+Is there any way to tell by looking at the results and the levels if my client is exceeding a therapeutic dosage of his prescribed medication?

 My client claims he was at a party where a lot of marijuana smoking was going on but did not himself smoke marijuana.
-Could that be the result of his positive drug screen for marijuana?
+Could that explain his positive drug screen for marijuana?

 My client tested positive for opiates.
 He has a prescription for Vicodin from his doctor.
 Is this the reason for his positive?

 It may be.
 Vicodin will trigger a positive for opiates on most drug screens.
 Vicodin will show a positive for Hydrocodone, and maybe Hydromorphone.
 A positive for a different Opiate metabolite would not be caused by Vicodin.

 If I provide you with a list of the fifteen prescription drugs my client is taking can you tell me what she might be positive for?